SamusDMC/pitagoric/README.md

   * [x] Post category service.
 * [ ] Test the API.

+## Build

+For build the assets just run `gulp`.

+### Tasks

+Execute the file `helpers.sh` for make a set of task (important).

-## Debug
+## Run & Debug

+Run the project in normal mode with `./run.py`.
+The default port is `8080`.

 For debug the project execute the file `debug.sh`, if you need run the server in a specific port then execute with the port as parameter.
 With port: `./debug.sh 8081`.

-## Build the assets.

-For build the assets just run `gulp`.

 ## Test